 • ringing in the ears.

-When hypertensive syndrome is determined.
-The headache is more of a bursting character, may be accompanied by nausea and vomiting.
-With an exacerbation of cervical osteochondrosis, an increase in temperature and may be observed.
+At hypertension syndrome is determined .
+The headache is more of a bursting nature and may be accompanied by nausea and vomiting.
+With exacerbation of cervical osteochondrosis, an increase in temperature and.

-If the disease occurs at a young age, you should expect possible complications in all parts of the spine:
+If the disease occurs at a young age, one should expect possible complications in all parts of the spine:

 2. Radiculopathy of the cervical roots;

-3. Intervertebral protrusion (protrusion) in the cervical spine;
+3. Intervertebral protrusion (protrusion) in the cervical region;

 5. In advanced cases, large osteophytes of the cervical spine, paresis, problems with the vertebral arteries, etc. can form.

-If the treatment of osteochondrosis is started in the later stages, then this will only relieve pain and inflammation.
+If treatment for osteochondrosis is started on late stages, then this will only relieve pain and inflammation.
 It will be more difficult to completely get rid of negative changes.
-This is real only when long-term and complex treatment is carried out.
+This is only possible with long-term and complex treatment.

-How to treat osteochondrosis of the neck, the specialist will say.
-He may recommend pharmacopuncture, vacuum, manual or laser therapy, dry traction, or electrical stimulation.
-After several sessions, the pain disappears.
-But it is important to have the full course of treatment.
+A specialist will tell you how to treat neck osteochondrosis.
+He may recommend pharmacopuncture, vacuum, manual or laser therapy, dry traction or electrical stimulation.
+After several sessions the pain goes away.
+But it is important to carry out the full course of treatment.

 Treatment of osteochondrosis of the cervical spine

-Osteochondrosis of the cervical spine and its complications should be treated using conservative methods aimed at eliminating pain syndromes, dysfunction of the spinal roots, as well as preventing the progression of dystrophic changes in the structure of the spine.
+Osteochondrosis of the cervical spine and its complications must be treated using conservative methods that are aimed at eliminating pain syndromes, dysfunction of the spinal roots, as well as preventing progression dystrophic changes in the structure of the spine.

 Drug treatment

-At home, medication for cervical osteochondrosis may include:
+At home, treatment of cervical osteochondrosis with medications may include:

-1. (for example, indomethacin) for 1-2 weeks 2-3 times during the day.
-These drugs are usually taken after meals.
+1. (for example, indomethacin) for 1-2 weeks 2-3 times a day.
+These medications are usually taken after meals.

-2. Muscle relaxants (sirdalud, miolastan,) to improve muscle tone and relieve muscle spasm.
+2. Muscle relaxants (sirdalud, miolastane) to improve muscle tone and relieve muscle spasm.

 3. Corticosteroids used for intense pain in combination with analgesics.

-4. Diuretic drugs, reducing edema in the area of inflammation -, diacarb.
+4. Diuretics, reducing swelling in the area of inflammation - diacarb.

 5. Novocaine and lidocaine blockades– subcutaneous or intramuscular injection of the drug at several points around the cervical vertebrae.

-6. Hondoprotectors to restore hyaline cartilage (arthra, rumalon, alflutop).
+6. Chondoprotectors for the restoration of hyaline cartilage (artra, rumalon, alflutop).

-7. B vitamins...
-They improve metabolic processes in the nervous tissue, normalize neuromuscular conduction.
+7. B vitamins.
+They improve metabolic processes in nervous tissue and normalize neuromuscular conduction.

-Some therapeutic effect is provided by ointments and gels for external use (Finalgon, Fastum gel and others).
+Some healing effect provide ointments and gels for external use (Finalgon, Fastum gel and others).

 Non-drug treatment is prescribed for any stage of cervical osteochondrosis and may include: